Former Top General Gets a Shot at Forming Israeli Government

-JERUSALEM - Israel's former military chief Benny Gantz is set to receive an official mandate to form the country's next government but has few options after last month's elections left him in a near tie with Prime Minister Benjamin Netanyahu.
+JERUSALEM - Israel's former military chief Benny Gantz was tasked Wednesday with forming the next government, but he has few options after last month's elections left him in a near tie with Prime Minister Benjamin Netanyahu.

-President Reuven Rivlin is to formally grant the mandate later Wednesday to Gantz, who will have 28 days to form a coalition.
-It will mark the first time in over a decade that anyone besides Netanyahu has been given the task.
+President Reuven Rivlin formally granted the mandate to Gantz, who will have 28 days to form a coalition.
+It is the first time in over a decade that anyone besides Netanyahu has been given the task.

+Gantz vowed to form a “functioning” unity government that would “strive for peace but know how to defeat every enemy.”

+A lifelong military man, Gantz has presented himself as a practical leader who can bridge Israel's many divisions and address the various security threats it faces.
+His low-key campaign was in sharp contrast to Netanyahu's, which was marked by breathless announcements about a suspected Iranian nuclear site and plans to annex large parts of the occupied West Bank.

 Both Gantz and Netanyahu say they favor a national unity government.
 Together, Netanyahu's Likud and Gantz's Blue and White control a solid 65-seat majority.
 But the two men are divided over who should lead any new government.